Watson-Explorer/wex-wdc-integration-samples/wex-um/watson-user-modeling-readme.md

 Once the application has finished restarting, you should now be able to run a test using the simple application test runner included in the application.
 You can see the route that was created for your application with `cf routes`.
 The running application URL can be determined by combining the host and domain from the routes listing.
 You can also find this information in the `manifest.yml` file.
 By default the route should be `wex-um.mybluemix.net`.
 The route is also available from your application dashboard in Bluemix.

+Again, please note that at the time this tutorial was created this service was in beta.
+We noticed that occasionally the VCAP_SERVICES have changed which can result in the errors when starting the app (e.g. can't find an environment variable that is assumed to be present) or failures when running the app (such as a 404 becuase the URL held in VCAP_SERVICES has changed).
+We'll try to update problems as we find them, but keep an eye out for issues like this.
+Pull requests are always welcome to fix problems in the code or docs.

 #### Configuring the BlueMix Application for Twitter API Access